Skip to content

 Let’s start with ExpressVPN this time.
 Here’s how much it costs:

-Its cheapest deal is the 12-month plan with 3 free months that comes with a 49% discount compared to the monthly plan.
-In total, it’s $99.95 paid upfront, which isn’t the most affordable price.
-One more thing is that ExpressVPN offers a 30-day money-back guarantee for all plans.
+Its cheapest deal is the 24-month plan with four free months that comes with a 73% discount compared to the monthly plan.
+In total, it’s $97.72 paid upfront, which is pretty affordable.
+The best-value offer is the Advanced plan at 67% off and $4.49 monthly for 28 months.

 Surfshark

-Surfshark’s subscription plans are far more complex and numerous.
-It offers 2-year, 1-year, and monthly plans with 3 variants in total.
+Surfshark’s subscription plans are equally numerous and structured similarly.
+It offers 2-year, 1-year, and monthly plans with three variants in total.
 Let’s start with the 2-year plans.

 Prices are a bit higher now, as expected.
 However, they’re still way lower than ExpressVPN.
-For instance, the most expensive plan on the right is nearly $6.5, whereas, ExpressVPN’s annual plan is around $6.7 a month.
+For instance, the most expensive plan on the right is nearly $6.10, whereas ExpressVPN’s most expensive annual plan is around $8.99 a month.

-The Starter plan is surprisingly affordable at just around $4 a month but the best deal for the annual variant is the One plan at a tad above $4 a month.
-Monthly plans are here as well but we won’t give them too much attention because they’re extremely expensive.
+The Starter plan is surprisingly affordable at just around $3.20 a month, but the best deal for the annual variant is the One plan at a tad above $3.30 a month.
+Monthly plans are here as well, but we won’t give them too much attention because they’re extremely expensive.

-We haven’t mentioned it but Surfshark also offers a 30-day refund policy.
-This applies to all 9 plans, so even monthly plans are fully refundable.
+We haven’t mentioned it, but Surfshark also offers a 30-day refund policy.
+This applies to all nine plans, so even monthly plans are fully refundable.
+ExpressVPN has the same 30-day refund policy for all plans, making it risk-free to try if you’re so keen.

 Who Wins?

-If we’re talking solely about price and affordability, it’s easy to conclude that Surfshark WINS this round, as it offers a much cheaper annual plan, plus a 2-year plan that ends up costing you way less in the long run.
+If we’re talking solely about price and affordability, it’s easy to conclude that Surfshark WINS this round, as it offers much cheaper annual plans, plus 2-year plans that end up costing you way less in the long run.
+Simply put, if you’re looking to save more money, Surfshark is a no-brainer.

 Conclusion: ExpressVPN Wins!

-After an intense Surfshark vs ExpressVPN battle, there can only be one winner and that’s ExpressVPN.
-ExpressVPN won with an overall score of 7:5, beating its rival in security, performance, torrenting, and bypassing censorship.
+After an intense Surfshark vs ExpressVPN battle, there can only be one winner, and that’s ExpressVPN.
+ExpressVPN won with an overall score of 7:6, beating its rival in performance, torrenting, and bypassing censorship.

-Surfshark held its ground in device compatibility, ease of use, customer support, and streaming.
+Surfshark held its ground in device compatibility, ease of use, customer support, security, privacy, and streaming.
 Also, it’s cheaper than ExpressVPN and offers slightly more servers, which some users will find more valuable.